ayush-layog/ayush-layog/README.md

 # 🏄‍♂️ Ayush

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Problem Solver`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
+I'm an indie full-stack developer and multiskilled engineer delving into the quantum world one step at a time.
+All projects are built from the ground up, from planning and designing all the way to solving real-life problems.
+While new to the field of quantum computing, I am looking to contribute towards futuristic technologies while gaining relevant experience.

 ---